-Services that are covered for you What you must pay when you get these services Comprehensive Outpatient Rehab Facility Outpatient substance abuse services In-Network: You are covered for treatment of substance abuse, as covered by Original Medicare.
+Services that are covered for you What you must pay when you get these services Occupational Therapy \$0 copayment - Specialist's Office - Outpatient Hospital - Comprehensive Outpatient Rehab Facility Outpatient substance abuse services In-Network: You are covered for treatment of substance abuse, as covered by Original Medicare.
 Substance Abuse Services \$0 copayment - Specialist's Office Certain telehealth services, including for: individual sessions for outpatient substance abuse.
-You have the option of receiving these services either Outpatient HospitalPartial Hospitalization through an in-person visit or via telehealth.
-If you choose to receive these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
+You have the option of receiving these services either through an in-person visit or via telehealth.
+If you choose to receive these Outpatient HospitalPartial Hospitalization services via telehealth, then you must use a network provider that currently offers the service via telehealth.
 You may use a phone, computer, tablet, or other video technology.
 Telehealth Services \$0 copayment - Virtual Visit Prior authorization requirements may apply.
-Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers In-Network: Surgery Services Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
-Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
+Outpatient surgery, including services provided at hospital outpatient facilities and ambulatory surgical centers In-Network: Surgery Services \$0 copayment Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, Outpatient Hospital Ambulatory Surgical Center you are an outpatient and pay the cost-sharing amounts for outpatient surgery.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
-Prior authorization requirements may apply. \$0 copayment Outpatient Hospital Ambulatory Surgical Center Diagnostic Colonoscopy \$0 copayment Ambulatory Surgical Center Outpatient Hospital Over-the-Counter (OTC) items In-Network: You are eligible for a \$100 monthly allowance to be used toward the purchase of over-the-counter (OTC) health and wellness products available through our CarePlus designated pharmacies and other approved dispensing stations.
+Diagnostic Colonoscopy \$0 copayment - Ambulatory Surgical Center Prior authorization requirements may apply.
+Outpatient Hospital Over-the-Counter (OTC) items In-Network: You are eligible for a \$100 monthly allowance to be used toward the purchase of over-the-counter (OTC) health and wellness products available through our CarePlus designated pharmacies and other approved dispensing stations.
 Your \$100 monthly allowance is available at the 1st of every month.
 The unused monthly allowance amount will not carry over to the next month. \$0 copayment Please contact Member Services for additional benefit details or to obtain an order form.
-Partial hospitalization services In-Network: "Partial hospitalization" is a structured program of active psychiatric treatment provided as a hospital outpatient service, or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. \$0 copayment - Partial Hospitalization
+Over-the-Counter (OTC) drugs and supplies (Medicaid Covered) In-Network: Depending on your Medicaid eligibility level, you may qualify for the additional over-the-counter benefits.
+These benefits work in coordination with any supplemental Over-the-Counter Drug benefits listed elsewhere in this document. \$0 copayment